puffyCid/artemis-api/artemis-docs/docs/Intro/installation.md

 ### Additional platforms

-Artemis also supports the following platforms but release binaries are not available yet
+Artemis also supports the following platforms:

 - FreeBSD
 - NetBSD